 For someone who never intended to go into nursing or be a leader, Lori Stanley has built an impressive career of 30+ years in nursing practice and leadership.
 She has worked in diverse clinical environments in small hospitals, multi-hospital systems and academic health centers.

-Stanley joined GHS in 2015 as Chief Nursing Officer (CNO) for Greenville Memorial Hospital and recently was appointed CNO for the Central Region.
+Stanley joined Prisma Health in 2015 as Chief Nursing Officer (CNO) for Greenville Memorial Hospital and recently was appointed CNO for the Central Region.
 She attributes the evolution of her career to guidance by friends, co-workers, and mentors who helped her recognize her strengths and trust her own voice.

 Throughout her career, she has encouraged nurses to follow that same advice.
 “I want nurses to recognize their voice, own their practice and acknowledge the impact they make every day,” she emphasized.
 “Nurses drive outcomes.
 Their voice is important.”